yanbixing/Data-Science-Knowledge-Notes/statistics/ab_testing/key_statistics.md

 ### 1.1.
 Standard deviation for EG/CG: SD

+For group, the target in EG and CG is individual samples.
+(Not mean value.)
+So. the standard deviation we use to describe EG or CG is population standard deviation, i.e. SD.

 Usually, the user action/response in AB test is binary (1,0), e.g., click or not, purchase or not, etc. This is called binomial trial or [Bernoulli_trial](https://en.wikipedia.org/wiki/Bernoulli_trial).
 The binary outcomes follow [Bernoulli_distribution](https://en.wikipedia.org/wiki/Bernoulli_distribution).
 See: [bernoulli_distribution.md](../probability_distributions/bernoulli_distribution.md).

 So, we can use bernoulli distribution to calcuate statistics like SD.
 E.g.: